Understanding Our Judicial Metrics

 In New York, judges have discretion over whether to publish their decisions in a state database.
 This choice directly impacts the transparency of their work and the public’s ability to assess their judicial reasoning.
 A higher publication rate indicates a judge who more frequently makes their decisions available for public scrutiny.
 This transparency is crucial for accountability, as it allows the public, researchers, and other stakeholders to review and analyze the judge’s legal reasoning and decision-making patterns.
 It also provides valuable insights for attorneys preparing cases and for individuals seeking to understand how laws are interpreted and applied.

-Dataset details: 2013 to the last full calendar year.
-The publication rate only includes decisions accessible through the Law Reporting Bureau state database, not those accessible through the state’s e-filing system or paid services.
+Dataset details: 2013 through the last full calendar year.
+The publication rate only includes decisions accessible through the Law Reporting Bureau’s free online State Reporter database; it does not include decisions available through NYSCEF/e-filing or decisions available only through paid legal databases.

 Further reading: Open Criminal Courts, a report by Scrutinize and Reinvent Albany.